SaverinOnRails/swengine/README.md

 Runtime dependencies include:
 ```
-vlc and/or libvlc-dev           -> (depends on your distro and package manager.
+MPV                              -> (depends on your distro and package manager.
 Install both if both are available)
 ffmpeg                          -> For conversions
 swwww                            -> Wallpaper daemon for wayland that supports gif wallpapers
   ```